numaproj/numaflow/docs/specs/autoscaling.md

 ## Numaflow Autoscaling

-The out of box Numaflow autoscaling strategy is implemented differently according to different type of vertices.
+The out of box Numaflow autoscaling strategy is implemented according to different type of vertices.

 ## Source Vertices